 \subsection{Per-Link Independent Sub-Problems in DL}

-Decomposition of the DL WSR is more challenging due to the coupled sum-power constraint among the DL users in the set $\mathcal{D}_b, \forall b$.
-Moreover, the analog combiner $\bmW_b$ is also common between the DL users in the same cell and thus affects the total transmit power.
+The decomposition of the DL WSR poses greater challenges due to the interdependence of the sum-power constraint among the DL users in set $\mathcal{D}_b, \forall b$.
+Additionally, the analog beamformer $\bmW_b$ is shared among DL users within the same cell and impacts the overall transmit power.
 To introduce per-link independent decomposition in DL, we assume that each FD BS $b \in \mathcal{B}$ first updates the digital beamformers for the DL users with unit-norm columns, while keeping the Lagrange multiplier $\psi_b$ and the analog beamformer $\bmW_b$ fixed.
 Furthermore, the powers are included afterwards, while searching the common multiplier $\psi_b$.
 Given this assumption, the DL WSR problem, for each FD BS $b \in \mathcal{B}$, decomposes into three layers of sub-problems.

-At the bottom layer, each FD BS has to update the DL beamformers $\bmV_{j_b}$, $\forall j_b$, and normalize its columns to unit-norm, in parallel.
+At the bottom layer, each FD BS has to optimize the DL beamformers $\bmV_{j_b}$, $\forall j_b$, and normalize its columns to unit-norm, in parallel.
 At the middle layer, one update of the analog beamformer $\bmW_b$ is required.
 Finally, at the top layer, we have to search for the Lagrange multiplier $\psi_b$ satisfying the coupled sum-power constraint and update the power matrices $\mathbf{P}_{j_b}$ for the DL users in parallel $\forall j_b$.
 Fig. \ref{decomposition_DL} shows the decomposition of the DL WSR into three layers of sub-problems, which must be solved from the bottom to the top.

+We observe that the feasibility of per-link optimization arises from the exceptional attribute of MM, which permits power allocation at the highest layer.
+Alternative methodologies, like WMMSE, wherein powers and beamformers are jointly devised, would not facilitate the possibility of P$\&$D-HYBF.

 For FD BS $b \in \mathcal{B}$, the Lagrangian for the DL WSR can be written as